5 Feb 1887 Surgeon Army Medical Staff.

 5 Feb 1899 Major RAMC.

-Major Weir returned to England on 26 Sept 1906 on the Postal and Oriental Steamer Caledonia.
+Malta 7 Apr 1906 Embarked for Malta with Colonel David Bruce as a new member of the Mediterranean Fever Commission.
+Major Weir returned to England on 26 Sep 1906 on the Postal and Oriental Steamer Caledonia.

 7 June 1907 Highly commended by the Royal Society for services rendered in connection with the investigations into the cause of Mediterranean Fever.